nallwhy/doumi_uri_query/README.md

 <!-- MDOC !-->

-`Doumi.URI.Query` is a helper library that encode complicated query of URI.
+`Doumi.URI.Query` is a helper library that supports encoding complicated query of URI.

 **도우미(Doumi)** means "helper" in Korean.